 Assertiveness and equanimity

-Assertiveness is the ability to be self-assured and confident, without being aggressive – or worse – passive aggressive.
-Speaking your mind with confidence because you are assured of your position and your right to express it is an essential characteristic of leadership – and necessary skill for surviving job interviews.
+Assertiveness is the ability to be self-assured and confident, without being aggressive – or worse – passive-aggressive.
+Speaking your mind with confidence because you are assured of your position and your right to express it is an essential characteristic of leadership – and a necessary skill for surviving job interviews.

 Equanimity is the mental and emotional balance that allows you to remain calm and at ease even in difficult situations.
 The ability to not ‘fly off the handle’ because something upsets you.

 Perhaps that is why the sixth essential skill was a later addition to the list, it is similar to equanimity.
 Resilience and coping with stress are the capabilities of remaining self-aware and capable in difficult situations.
 This is necessary, because your life will inevitably include some difficult situations.